-Security is a prime concern for business that are storing any sort of custom or client data.
-The solution that is covering the management and interface of this data should be developed with security in mind.
-DevSecOps involves utilizing security best practices from the beginning of development, shifting the focus on security away from auditing at the end and towards development in the beginning using a shift-left strategy.
+Security is a prime concern for businesses that access or store any sort of customer or client data.
+The DevSecOps approach utilizes security best practices from the beginning of development, shifting the focus on security away from auditing at the end and towards development in the beginning using a shift-left strategy.

 Download an SVG of this architecture.

-- Azure Active Directory (AD) can be configured as the identity provider for GitHub.
-Multi-factor authentication can be enabled for extra security
+- Azure Active Directory (Azure AD) can be configured as the identity provider for GitHub.
+Multi-factor authentication can be enabled for extra security.

-- The CI build in Azure Pipelines generates a Docker container image that is stored to Azure Container Registry, which is to be used at release time by Azure Kubernetes Service
+- The CI build in Azure Pipelines generates a Docker container image that is stored to Azure Container Registry.
+It's used at release time by Azure Kubernetes Service.

-- A release on Azure Pipelines integrates the Terraform tool, managing both the cloud infrastructure as code, provisioning resources such as Azure Kubernetes Service, Application Gateway, and Azure Cosmos DB
+- A release on Azure Pipelines integrates the Terraform tool.
+It manages both the cloud infrastructure as code, provisioning resources such as Azure Kubernetes Service, Azure Application Gateway, and Azure Cosmos DB.

-- End users can authenticate with Azure AD B2C, required to use MFA for extra security, and be routed through an Application Gateway which can load balance and protect core services
+- End users can authenticate with Azure AD B2C, required to use MFA for extra security, and be routed through an Application Gateway that can load balance and protect core services.

-- Azure Active Directory provides identity and access management services for your organization, allowing control over access to the resources inside Azure, GitHub Enterprise, and Azure DevOps.
+- Azure AD provides identity and access management services for your organization, allowing control over access to the resources inside Azure, GitHub Enterprise, and Azure DevOps.

 - Use Azure Boards to plan work and track its progress, using Agile tools such as Kanban boards.